 A graduate in Film, TV and Drama, Larry has worked in the industry

-for 15 years, with credits which encompass both mainstream comedy
+for over 15 years, with credits which encompass both mainstream comedy

 historical sketch show Horrible Histories, which has won more than 20

 major awards, including two National Comedy Awards, four successive BAFTAs (a Guinness World Record) and the Prix Jeunesse for the best